How Oto is Treating Tinnitus in Veterans

 Getting tinnitus treatment for veterans

-Our mobile app allows instant access to a comprehensive tinnitus solution.
+Our mobile app allows instant access to a research-backed tinnitus management program.

 This combines science based treatments such as tinnitus CBT techniques, targeted mindfulness, and pleasant and relaxing audio landscapes.